Sebobo/jquery.smallipop/README.md

  * popupDistance: vertical distance when the popup appears and disappears.
 Default is `20`.
  * hideTrigger: hide the trigger when the popup is shown.
 Default is `false`.
  * theme: `black`, `orange`, `blue`, `white` and `default` are included in the css file.
 Default is `default`.
  * infoClass: Class in an element which contains markup content for the popup.
-Default is `smallipopHint`.
+Default is `smallipop-hint`.
  * popupDelay: How much time in milliseconds you have to hover on an element before the popups shows up.
 Default is `100`.
  * triggerAnimationSpeed: How fast the trigger fades in and out when `hideTrigger` is enabled, default is `150`.
  * popupAnimationSpeed: How much time the popup needs to reach it's final animation position and opacity in milliseconds.
 Default is `200`.